Boreal

 A tenet of Islam is that “the angel Gabriel revealed the five pillars of Islam to Muhammad in the Qur'an, although they are not in one place but scattered throughout Islam's sacred text.”
 In my research I found no one to take credit for rooting them out and establishing them as the five mandatory obligations of Islam.

-Four of the five pillars are all about worshipping a god who cannot be worshipped enough, therefore, that such obligations would be found in the Koran is to be expected, but that is not the case for the Zakat.
-The Zakat has nothing to do with worshipping Allah; it is a tax that you cannot avoid paying as made obvious by its oxymoronic appellation of “obligatory charity.”
+Four of the five pillars are all about worshipping a god who cannot be worshipped enough, therefore, that such obligations would be found in the Koran is to be expected.
+But, that is not the case for the Zakat.
+The Zakat has nothing to do with worshipping Allah.
+It is a tax that you cannot avoid paying as made obvious by its oxymoronic appellation of “obligatory charity.”

 2:277 Verily, those who believe, do good works, perform the prayers and give the alms-tax, shall find their reward with their Lord.
 They have nothing to fear, and they shall not grieve.